dojo/docs/dijit/form/CurrencyTextBox.rst

 Accessibility
 =============

-See the Accessibility Section in `dijit.form.ValidationTextBox <dijit/form/ValidationTextBox>`_
+See the Accessibility Section in :ref:`dijit.form.ValidationTextBox <dijit/form/ValidationTextBox>`